Mike Haley (rugby union)

-Michael Patrick Haley (born 28 June 1994) is an English-born, Irish-qualified professional rugby union player, currently playing for Irish province Munster in the United Rugby Championship and European Rugby Champions Cup and the Ireland national team.
-Haley was born and grew up in England, but he qualifies for Ireland through his maternal grandmother.
-He plays as a fullback.
+Michael Patrick Haley (born 28 June 1994) is an English-born, Irish-qualified rugby union player who plays as a fullback for United Rugby Championship club Munster.

 Club career

 Sale Sharks

 Haley made his professional debut for Sale against Saracens on 10 March 2013, in the semi-final of the 2012–13 LV Cup.

 Munster

 It was announced in February 2018 that Haley would be joining Irish United Rugby Championship side Munster on a three-year contract at the start of the 2018–19 season.
 Haley is Irish-qualified through his maternal grandmother, who hails from Tralee, County Kerry.
 He made his competitive debut for Munster on 1 September 2018, starting at fullback in their opening 2018–19 Pro14 fixture against South African side Cheetahs in Thomond Park, a game which Munster won 38–0.

 Haley made his European debut for Munster on 13 October 2018, starting in the provinces 10–10 draw with Exeter Chiefs in Sandy Park in the sides' opening 2018–19 Champions Cup fixture.
 He scored his first try for Munster on 20 October 2018, doing so in the provinces 36–22 win against Gloucester.
 Haley signed a two-year contract extension with Munster in March 2021, and extended that contract by a further two years in September 2022.

-He started and scored one try in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.
+Haley started and scored one try in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022, and started in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.